opentiny/fluent-editor/CONTRIBUTING.md

 ## Submitting Issues

-If you encounter problems while using Fluent Editor, we welcome you to submit an Issue.
+If you encounter problems while using TinyEditor, we welcome you to submit an Issue.
 Before submitting an Issue, please read the relevant [official documentation](https://opentiny.github.io/fluent-editor) to confirm whether it is a defect or a feature that has not yet been implemented.

 If it is a defect, create a new Issue using the [Bug report](https://github.com/opentiny/fluent-editor/issues/new?assignees=&labels=%F0%9F%90%9B++bug&projects=&template=bug-report.yml&title=%F0%9F%90%9B+%5BBug%5D%3A+) template.
 Example title: `After setting and saving the background color of table cells in the table module, the background color is lost when rendering the cells next time`.